Christine Schenk

-Christine Schenk (born January 20, 1946) is an American Catholic nun and author.
-She is the founding director of FutureChurch, an international group of Catholics affiliated with parishes focusing on full lay participation in the life of the Church, from which she stepped down in 2013.
+Christine Schenk (born January 20, 1946) is an American Catholic religious sister, author and member of the Sisters of St. Joseph.
+She is the founding director of FutureChurch, an international group of Catholics affiliated with parishes focusing on full lay participation in the life of the Church.
+The group was founded in 1990 and Schenk stepped down from her role in 2013.

 Among other books, she is the author of Crispina and Her Sisters: Women and Authority in Early Christianity (Fortress 2017).
 Although she has published other books, the latter established her authority on women in the early church, taking first place in history from the Catholic Press Association.
 She is a columnist for National Catholic Reporter, and serves on its board.

 Early life, education, and Medical Mission Sisters

 She was born in Lima, Ohio, to Joan Artz Schenk and Paul Anthony Schenk, and she is the oldest of four daughters.
 Her father, an insurance salesman, received the Purple Heart for his service in World War II, having spent 33 months in the Southwest Pacific.
 She attended Lima Central Catholic High School, graduating first in her class.
 In 2007, she was inducted into the Hall of Fame for her high school.

 Schenk went to Washington, D.C., to attend Georgetown University, a Jesuit campus, on a full scholarship.
 During her first year, which was the 125th anniversary of the university, she attended a symposium featuring the Swiss Catholic theologian Hans Küng, the German Jesuit theologian Karl Rahner, and American Jesuit philosopher John Courtney Murray, an event that influenced her decision to study theology as well as nursing, and to pursue religious life.
 She earned a bachelor's of science degree in nursing and graduated at the top of her class.
 Her graduating class of 1968 included future president of the United States Bill Clinton and musician Bill Danoff.
 They were invited to celebrate their 25th reunion at the White House.
 She was inducted into Gamma Pi Epsilon, a national women's honor society for women at Jesuit colleges and universities.

 She received a Master of Science degree in nursing education from another Jesuit campus, Boston College, in 1971.
 She joined the Medical Mission Sisters in 1972, and taught nursing for one year at Temple University.
 She then acquired community organizing skills while working for two and a half years as an interfaith coordinator with the Philadelphia United Farm Workers union during the grape and lettuce boycotts.
 She then earned a certificate in midwifery and family nursing from the Frontier School of Kentucky (now Frontier Nursing University).
 Eventually, she left the Medical Mission Sisters for health reasons.
 After a period of contemplative prayer, she decided that she was not well suited to foreign missions, so she left the MMS in 1977.
 She earned a second master's degree in theology, with distinction, at Saint Mary Seminary and Graduate School of Theology in 1993.